-Alongside domestic violence and sexual assault, this includes:
+Alongside domestic and sexual violence, this includes:

 ‘FGM’ is “all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons” (WHO, 2016).

 A forced marriage is one lacking the free and valid consent of at least one of the parties.
 In its most extreme form, forced marriage can involve threatening behaviour, abduction, imprisonment, physical violence, rape and, in some cases, murder.

 Forced marriage can assume various forms and may occur in situations involving slavery, mail order marriages, human trafficking, arranged, traditional and customary marriages, expedient marriage; marriages as dispute settlement; fictitious marriages; trokosi (the practice of giving young virgin girls to priests to serve as sexual slaves as payment for services or as atonement), and; bride kidnapping or marriage to acquire citizenship.
 Also, the forced marriage of people with disabilities, where the victim may lack capacity to give full and informed consent, or may lack capacity to consent to sex within a marriage, constitutes another form.
 Physical force is not a necessary element of forced marriage.

 Some situations may constitute forced marriages by virtue of duress, which may be physical, psychological, sexual or emotional in nature, or by virtue of more subtle factors at play, such as fear, intimidation, social and familial expectations, or economic forces.

 Marriage by abduction is the unlawful carrying away of a woman for marriage, normally by groups of friends and relatives of/and the abductor.
 It is a form of sexual violence against the woman and can, in some cases, be followed by rape.